KaruroChori/enance-amamento/README.md

 - Compiling shaders takes time, making the application less reactive in some scenarios.
 - Shader languages are not C, C++ nor rust.
 If one wants to target pure CPU computing as well, they will need to write code twice, or transpile it from the shader language into their native platform.
 - Shader languages are very incomplete and limited compared to modern C++.
-The get some points thanks to their domain specific nature, but nothing operator overloads like in [glm](https://github.com/g-truc/glm) cannot do.
+They get some points thanks to their domain specific nature, but nothing operator overloads like in [glm](https://github.com/g-truc/glm) cannot do.

+OpenMP allows for an implementation which has no code duplication in different languages, keeping vendor neutrality without any real compromise at runtime.

 ## Building